 - All trading and transaction operations are scheduled to resume when we ensure that everything is operational after the upgrade/fork.

-During the time of the fork, Kriptomat will only support the cryptocurrencies listed below, and their operations will run normally:
+During the time of the fork, Kriptomat will normally support the cryptocurrencies listed below:

 - Bitcoin (BTC),